digiton-ma/laravel-starter-kit/README.md

 This is a laravel starter kit with all the necessary packages and configurations to start a new project.

+Main packages used in this project:
 - FilamentPHP
 - Spatie Laravel Settings
 - Spatie Permission
 - Spatie Media Library
 - Spatie Query Builder
 - Spatie Laravel Activity Log

+Dev packages used in this project:
+- Laravel Debugbar
+-

 ## Main Features